Pro-Russian politician wins Slovakia’s parliamentary election | KRDO

 Peter Pellegrini, the leader of Hlas, said his party was “very pleased with the result.”

-“The results so far show that Hlas will be a party without which it will be impossible to form any kind of normal, functioning coalition government.”

-“On one hand, we are very pleased with this (but) on the other, this is a major responsibility, a major task of making sure that, if there is an offer to form a coalition, we will make the right decision and become part of a government that will lead Slovakia out of the decay and crisis that (the country’s previous leaders) got us into,” he added.
+“The results so far show that Hlas will be a party without which it will be impossible to form any kind of normal, functioning coalition government,” he said, adding that the party will “make the right decision” to become part of a government that will lead Slovakia out of the “decay and crisis that (the country’s previous leaders) got us into.”

 Hlas has been vague about its position on Ukraine in the election campaign.
 Pellegrini has previously suggested Slovakia “had nothing left to donate” to Kyiv, but also said that the country should continue to manufacture ammunition that is shipped to Ukraine.